 No way out: With travel restrictions, many elites cannot travel outside the country for medical treatment.
 Will political leaders finally prioritize investing in public health systems after numerous deaths among the political elite?

 Playing truant: Kids in South Sudan have missed one-sixth of their schooling because of COVID.
 Even before the pandemic, 90% of 10-year-olds in low-income countries could not read and understand a simple sentence.
 At ONE we’re campaigning to avert a learning catastrophe.
-Can you score better than a 10-year-old?

 - 22% increase in Ugandan coffee exports for 2020, despite the pandemic.